Last Updated: March 18, 2019

-Combined, these goals help ensure that the person with Alzheimer’s disease maintains quality of life and that caregivers and families receive the support they need to make decisions about their loved one’s care.
+Combined, these goals help ensure that the person with Alzheimer’s maintains a quality of life and that caregivers and families receive the support they need to make decisions about their loved one’s care.

-- Conduct a thorough assessment of your loved one, looking for issues relevant to his or her situation, such as health history, memory, nutrition, safety, insurance and finances
+- Conduct a thorough assessment of your parent, looking for issues relevant to his or her situation, such as finances, health history, insurance, memory, nutrition and safety.

-- Monitor your loved one on a regular basis, ensuring that any health changes receive the attention and accommodations they require
+- Monitor your loved one on a regular basis, ensuring that any health changes receive the accommodations and attention they require.

 Professional Standards for Care Managers

-The National Association of Geriatric Care Managers has set standards in education, training and experience to become certified as a geriatric care manager.
-Additionally, the National Council of Certified Dementia Practitioners (NCCDP) offers specialized certification in dementia and Alzheimer’s care.
+The National Association of Geriatric Care Managers has set standards in education, experience and training to become certified as a geriatric care manager.
+Additionally, the National Council of Certified Dementia Practitioners (NCCDP) offers specialized certification in Alzheimer’s care.

 To achieve NCCDP certification, candidates must meet all local, state and federal regulations, as well as these requirements:

-- Hold a bachelor’s degree in a health care field, such as therapeutic recreation, gerontology, social work, or health care administration, or they must be an LPN (licensed practical nurse) or RN (registered nursing license)
+- Hold a bachelor’s degree in a health care field or they must be an LPN (licensed practical nurse) or RN (registered nursing license)

 - Have completed a comprehensive Alzheimer’s and dementia education program, as well as other NCCDP-approved training courses

 - Have one year of experience in a health care management role